IuliiaKonovalova/e-commerce/FEATURES.md

 ![Add Stock page](documentation/features/personnel/stock/add_stock.png)

 This page is accessible only to the admin.
-It has a form for adding a stock.
+It has a form for adding stock.

 The form includes the following fields: